undu/hexo_blog/source/_posts/My-marvelous-adventures-with-Docker-Part-II.md

 **Docker compose**

 In the last part of this post we are going to create two containers.
 First container will be a new version of our ArchonWeb contanier.
-Second container will be a database server, we will use MAriaDB.
+Second container will be a database server, we will use MariaDB.
 Instead of creating our own docker image we will use a the public MariaDB public image.

 Our new ArchonWeb app needs to connect to a database so we need to establish a conecction between our two containers.
 We could create the containers and use docker for configuring a new network and connect our containers to it but there is another way to do it.